 Depreciation of local currencies relative to the U.S. dollar increases the cost to us of some of the raw materials we acquire, the price of which may be paid in or determined with reference to U.S. dollars, and of our debt obligations denominated in U.S. dollars and may therefore negatively affect our results, financial position and equity.
+In addition, depreciation of local currencies of the countries in which we operate relative to the U.S. dollar may also potentially increase inflation rates in such countries.
 Significant fluctuations of local currencies relative to the U.S. dollar have occurred in the past and may continue in the future, negatively affecting our results.
 See "Item 3.
 Key Information-Exchange Rate Information" and "Item 11.
 Quantitative and Qualitative Disclosures about Market Risk-Foreign Currency Exchange Rate Risk."